2018 Camping Weeks

 “Some campers worry about being homesick,” says Maran an 11-year-old Cherith camper, “but you’re so busy at camp that you just forget all about it because you’re having such a great time.
 And at night you don’t worry because you’re so tired from your busy day that you fall right asleep!”

 That all depends on what you plan to buy at the Tuck Shop camp store.
 Most snacks are a dollar or less, but the shop also has books, CDs, small toys and souvenirs, and Cherith t-shirts, sweatshirts, and blankets.
 Prices range from 25 cents to $25.

 You won’t because campers don’t carry cash.
 When you get to camp you turn in your money and it’s put in a Tuck Shop account for you.
 Any money left in your account at the end of the week is returned to you in cash.
 Note: If you’re riding the camp bus, be sure to keep enough money in your account to buy lunch on the way home.

 Each camper takes a swimming test that determines in which area of the waterfront they are permitted to swim.
 The test can be retaken at any time throughout the week.
 We use a buddy system for safety, which means you’ll have a friend with you no matter where you’re swimming.
 Lifeguards are always on duty when campers are at the waterfront.

-Yes, you may send your child email for a small fee through Parent Communicator.
-To register for email you’ll need an access code that can be found in the important information document above.
+Yes, you may send your child email for a small fee through our website.
 Email is delivered once a day in the form of printed copies; campers do not have email access.
-Click here to register for email.
+Click here to register for email – coming soon.

 Mail travels to camp rather slowly, so write early – even a day or two before your child leaves for camp.
 It’s always exciting for campers to receive a cheery letter from home.
 Please don’t send large packages of treats because food cannot be stored in the cabins.